 Since 1982, NOAA has provided daily FC transport measurements using a submerged abandoned telephone cable crossing the Florida Straits at 27°N, 79°W—80°W [Larsen, 1992; Baringer and Larsen, 2001; Meinen et al., 2010] as part of the Western Boundary Time Series project.
 These data are made available at the NOAA/Atlantic Oceanographic and Meteorological Laboratory website (www.aoml.noaa.gov/phod/ﬂoridacurrent/).
 Daily FC transport data are used to investigate the potential links between changes in the FC transport and the westward propagating signals.

-Time-series of FC transport (Figure 1a) during 1983—2013 has an average volume transport of ~32 Sv (1 Sv = 106 m3 s-1), with root mean square (RMS) of 3.4 Sv.
+Time-series of FC transport (Figure 1a) during 1983—2013 has an average volume transport of ~32 Sv, with root mean square (RMS) of 3.4 Sv.
 The average annual cycle peaks in boreal summer, and has a peak-to-peak range of 2.8 Sv (Figure 1a).
 The wavelet transform of the FC transport (Figure 1b) indicates that the FC has variability in different frequency bands, and that there were significant changes in the spectral characteristics of the current throughout the record.
-Variability significant at the 95% confidence interval is observed for: (a) the high-frequency band with periods less than 73 days; (b) an intermediate frequency band with semi-annual and annual periods within the 73—525 days range enclosed by the magenta lines; and (c) the low-frequency band with two-year periodicity. he total variability of the FC transport during 1983—2013 partitioned into: (i) 53% due to high-frequency variability (<73 days, RMS = 2.4 Sv); (ii) 35% due to changes in transport within the 73—525 day frequency band (RMS = 1.9 Sv); and (iii) 12% due to low-frequency variability (> 525 days, RMS = 1.1 Sv).
+Variability significant at the 95% confidence interval is observed for: (a) the high-frequency band with periods less than 73 days; (b) an intermediate frequency band with semi-annual and annual periods within the 73—525 days range enclosed by the magenta lines; and (c) the low-frequency band with two-year periodicity.
+Changes in the low-frequency spectral characteristic of the FC transport may be linked with the reported interannual adjustments in the wind stress curl related with the North Atlantic Oscillation (NAO) [Baringer 2001; Atkinson et al., 2010].
+In this study, focus is given to the band at periods of 73-525, which is defined following the inspection of the wavelet transform diagram of the FC transport (Figure 1b): the lower and upper limits of 0.2 year (73 days) and 1.44 year (~525 days), respectively, are defined to ensure that the dominant annual and semi-annual signals are included in the transient FC component, which is used here to assess year-to-year changes seasonality of the transport linked with westward propagating signals.
+Analysis reveals that the total variability of the FC transport during 1983—2013 is partitioned into: (i) 53% due to high-frequency variability (<73 days, RMS = 2.4 Sv); (ii) 35% due to changes in transport within the 73—525 day frequency band (RMS = 1.9 Sv); and (iii) 12% due to low-frequency variability (> 525 days, RMS = 1.1 Sv).
 The 73-525 day cutoff is defined to exclude high-frequency and low-frequency signals that are not likely relevant for processes studied here, while still permitting a good representation of semi-annual and annual signals.
 The variability within the 73—525 day frequency band may be further decomposed: 8% due to the average annual cycle (RMS = 0.8 Sv, Figure 1a); and 27% due to seasonal variability linked with variable annual phase that is defined here as the transient seasonal component (FCt, RMS = 1.7 Sv, Figure 1a).
 The FCt has an absolute range of ~8 Sv and its contribution to the total variability is threefold when compared to the average annual cycle exhibited by the FC transport, causing the observed year-to-year changes in the seasonality of this current (Figure 1c).
 Thus, the FCt corresponds to a large portion of the total FC variability.
 Extreme values of FCt smaller (larger) than the 5% (95%) percentile were observed on April 1986, February 1994, and June 1996 (July 2000, September 2004, and December 2008) (Figure 1a).
 Ocean conditions during these events are further analyzed below.